Biology of human bonding: Oxytocin

 In the area of pair bonding, oxytocin works by dampening the activity of stress-related circuits (like the amygdala) and increases activity in reward-related areas, promoting a state of "immobility without fear" that is conducive to social engagement.

 Vasopressin

-Vasopressin, another neuropeptide related to oxytocin, plays a key role, particularly in males, in regulating social and pair-bonding behavior.
+Vasopressin, another neuropeptide related to oxytocin, is thought to play a key role, particularly in males, in regulating social and pair-bonding behavior.
 In addition to its other functions, vasopressin is released directly into the brain from the hypothalamus, and is thought to play an important role in social behavior, sexual motivation and pair bonding, and maternal responses to stress.
-In close interaction with oxytocin, vasopressin is thought to have the following effects:
+In close interaction with oxytocin, vasopressin seems to have the following effects: